With the end of financial year fast approaching, now is the time to get your tax depreciation schedule sorted if you haven’t already.

 This is particularly useful for first time investors who were previously unaware of depreciation deductions.

-It is always advisable to stay on top of your finances by claiming deductions in the same applicable year, as delaying your claim will only add extra confusion and stress to your next tax return.
+It is always advisable to stay on top of your finances by claiming deductions in the applicable year, as delaying your claim will only add extra confusion and stress to your next tax return.